soravux/scoop/doc/usage.rst

 .. note::
     Your callable function passed to SCOOP must be picklable in its entirety.

-    The pickle module is limited to **top level functions and classes** as stated in the
+    Note that the pickle module is limited to
-    `documentation <http://docs.python.org/3/library/pickle.html#what-can-be-pickled-and-unpickled>`_.
+    **top level functions and classes** as stated in the `documentation <http://docs.python.org/3/library/pickle.html#what-can-be-pickled-and-unpickled>`_.

 .. note::